MPUSP/snakemake-ms-proteomics/README.md

 micromamba install -c anaconda cython
 ```

-Next, You can make adjustments to the pipeline ("workflow") or to the sample sheet:
+Next, You can make adjustments to the pipeline (`workflow`) or to the sample sheet (`manifest`):

-- the sample sheet (`manifest` in fragpipe language) defines the experimental setup, which includes e.g. sample number, type, group and replicate
+- the sample sheet (`manifest` in fragpipe language) defines the experimental setup, which includes e.g. paths to input files, type of experiment, group and replicate (see next section for details)
+- an example for a manifest file for LFQ test data is included in the `test/input/config` folder
 - the `workflow` defines the fragpipe modules and their parameters
-- default manifest and workflow files for LFQ data are included in the `test/input/config` folder
+- different workflows are included in the `workflows/` folder
-- these files can be adjusted and downloaded for test purposes, but will be supplied automatically in the final pipeline
+- workflows can be customised for test purposes but will be chosen automatically by the pipeline

 ## Running the pipeline